MtSamsonite/ha-cbus2mqtt/REAMDME.md

 This add-on also includes a pull request (by others) to the original cmqttd implementation For details on the pull request which has been included refer to https://github.com/micolous/cbus/pull/31

 ## Requirements
 You need to have a MQTT server operating to use this add on.
-If you do not currently operate a MQTT server it is recommended you the Mosquitto MQTT Server official add-on for home assistant.
+If you do not currently operate a MQTT server it is recommended you add the Mosquitto MQTT Server official add-on for home assistant.
 You can add this via the home assistant interface by navigating to the Add-on Store.

 You will also need to supply a username and password to access the MQTT Broker.
 If you are using the Home Assistant Mosquitto MQTT official add-on you can simply create a user in Home Assistant.
 The Mosquitto MQTT server add on can authenticate against Home Assistant.